haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 <br />
 ..

 Another tool that can save us time during our research is the `graudit`[^2] tool.
 This tool is signature-based and utilizes a large dataset of popular programming codes.
-Behind the scenes, it runs predefined keywords using the `grep` utility with severity to identify vulnerabilities within them.
+Behind the scenes, it runs predefined keywords using the `grep` utility with severity to identify vulnerabilities in a code section.

-An example of an output could be a function that the user input is depends on him, or an SQL statement that didn't pass a sanitation check before the query is executed.

-An example of an output could involve a function that depends on user input or an SQL statement executed without passing through a sanitation check before.
+An output results of this tool could be a  line focus on a function that depends on user input or an SQL statement executed without passing through a sanitation check before, or for god's sake - existing of command execution functions that controlled by the end user.

 ### Conclusion